Diversified business groups better placed to withstand Brexit challenges

-Diversified business groups make up the largest part of many economies in continental Europe, China and India amongst others.
+Diversified business groups make up the largest part of many economies in Europe, China and India amongst others.
 Examples of such groups include Samsung, Virgin and Tata, which all operate in multiple regions and industries.
 Leading financial service organisations such as Citigroup and HSBC are also structured as groups, with a holding company controlling a network of legal entities operating in different countries.

 Funded by the Axa Research Fund and the Leverhulme Trust, this research is unique because it examines firm-level data (profits, productivity, leverage), combined with data on workers’ movements and, uniquely, each business group’s precise structure.

 The data covers the universe of French firms (both private and listed), comprising balance sheets and income statements.
 A database of matched employer-employee information (based on mandatory employer reports of the earnings and the position of all employees subject to payroll taxes) allowed the researchers to follow all French workers as they moved from one firm to another.